tejaswinimandarapu/sql-query-dataset-analysis/README.md

 ## Let's Connect

-If you liked this project or want to collaborate, feel free to [connect on LinkedIn](https://www.linkedin.com/) or explore more on my [GitHub profile](https://github.com/tejaswinimandarapu).
+If you liked this project or want to collaborate, feel free to [connect on LinkedIn](https://www.linkedin.com/in/tejaswini-mandarapu-86aa65258/) or explore more on my [GitHub profile](https://github.com/tejaswinimandarapu).

 ---

-*Created with using Google Colab*